Matthew Brower, D.M.A.

 MUS 235: Class Piano II

-Since 2013, he has been a member of 6-wire, a crossover ensemble acclaimed for its synthesis of traditional and contemporary Eastern and Western musical styles.
-They have been honored to perform for Vice President Joe Biden, former Secretary of State Henry Kissinger, and Delaware Governor Jack Markell, and the National Committee on U.S.-China Relations.
-Their debut album, 6th Sense, released in June 2018, was lauded by Gramophone for its “unique sound and repertoire”.
+Since 2013, he has been a member of 6-wire, a violin-erhu-piano trio acclaimed for its synthesis of traditional and contemporary Eastern and Western musical styles.
+They have been honored to perform for Vice President Joe Biden, Delaware Governor Jack Markell, and the National Committee on U.S.-China Relations.
+Their debut album, 6th Sense, released in June 2018, was featured in Gramophone and produced by Grammy-winning sound engineer Andreas Meyer.

 Dr. Brower has collaborated with the Chamber Orchestra of Philadelphia on multiple occasions, including concerts at the Annenberg Center and the Kimmel Center, presenting music from Africa and the Americas, respectively.
-He has appeared as their featured pianist for live film screenings of La La Land and Grease at the Mann Center as well as a program of Belgian music for the Hon.
+He has appeared as their principal pianist for live film screenings of La La Land and Grease at the Mann Center as well as a program of Belgian music for the Hon.
 Dirk Wouters, Belgian Ambassador to the United States, at the Kreeger Museum in Washington, D.C.

 As a vocal coach and choral accompanist, Dr. Brower has held positions at Opera Philadelphia, the Mendelssohn Club Chorus, Westminster Choir College, the Curtis Institute Summerfest Young Artist Voice Program, the Centre for Opera Studies in Italy, Opera in the Ozarks, the University of Pennsylvania, and the College of New Jersey.

-A dedicated pedagogue, Dr. Brower is a member of the Music Teachers National Association, the Maryland State Music Teachers Association, and the College Music Society and performed and presented a lecture, “Including Collaborative Training in the Piano Studio”, at their 2018 Northeast Regional Conference.
+A dedicated pedagogue, Dr. Brower is a Nationally Certified Teacher of Music by the Music Teachers National Association and a member of the Maryland State Music Teachers Association and the College Music Society (CMS).
+He has performed and presented a lecture, “Including Collaborative Training in the Piano Studio”, at the CMS 2018 Northeast Regional Conference.